Many people are confused about nutrition.

 11. Eating fast is not helpful.

-Eating fast causes a stress response leading to slower metabolism, reduced calorie burning capacity, reduced vitamin & mineral absorption & reduced muscle building.
+Eating fast causes a stress response leading to a slower metabolism, reduced calorie-burning capacity, reduced vitamin & mineral absorption & reduced muscle building.
 (Pam Bailey).

 12. Food will not save you from death.

 You’ll die anyway.
 I work in a hospital and see all walks of life, all eat differently, all shapes and sizes, but what really matters is what kind of person you are and who is around you at the end.
 Might be a tad morbid but very true.
 Don’t waste time fussing over food.
 Enjoy it.
 (Skye Jade, Dietitian).

 Nutrition is wonderful and important.
 It can help to improve your quality of life, however, it is not going to stave off death.

 13. Coffee can be healthy.

 While caffeine can have downsides such as reducing your quality of sleep if consumed too close to bedtime, there actually are a lot of benefits to coffee.

 It is high in antioxidants and is actually associated with a longer lifespan if consumed in appropriate amounts.